Still Open All Hours: Series development

 Still Open All Hours was first broadcast on 26 December 2013, with Jason reprising his role of Granville from Open All Hours.
 The new one-off episode written by Clarke showed Granville now running the shop with his son Leroy (played by James Baxter), after inheriting it from Arkwright.
 Clarke wrote the script in two weeks, and production began in October 2013.
-The exterior scenes were filmed at the original location at Lister Avenue in Doncaster from 18 to 20 November 2013.
+The exterior scenes were filmed at the original location on Lister Avenue in Doncaster from 18 to 20 November 2013.
 The interior scenes were recorded on 3 December 2013 at dock10 studios in Salford in front of a studio audience.
 A 30-minute documentary accompanying the show's return, entitled Open All Hours: A Celebration, aired on 27 December 2013, the day after the new episode was broadcast, on BBC One.

 On 30 January 2014, the BBC commissioned Still Open All Hours for six new episodes beginning on 26 December 2014.
 The controller of BBC comedy commissioning, Shane Allen, said: "The resounding success of the Christmas revival showed the huge and enduring audience affection for this much-loved classic.
 Roy has done a terrific job of updating the characters whilst keeping what was warm-hearted and enjoyable about the world of the original series."

 Production for series one began in August 2014, exterior filming started on 15 September and location work was completed on 26 September 2014.
 Interior scenes were recorded in front of a studio audience from 10 October until 21 November 2014 at Teddington Studios.

 The show later returned for a second series, beginning on 26 December 2015. with production starting in September 2015.
 Exterior scenes were shot on location from 14–24 September 2015.
 Interior scenes were recorded before a studio audience at Pinewood Studios from 9 October until 20 November 2015.